UnityGuillaume/MarkdownRenderer/README.md

 # Markdown UIElement

+**This package is neither endorsed nor supported by Unity, this is a personal project**

 This package add rendering of markdown file in Unity by using UIElement.

 > This has only been tested in 2021.3 LTS and a bit 2022.2.
 As this use some Reflection to